quasarframework/quasar/docs/src/pages/quasar-utils/date-utils.md

 Get familiar with JS native Date class, which is very powerful, and remember that you don't need solutions like Momentjs which add hundreds of minified KB to your bundle.
 ::: tip
-Quasar date utils include Tree-Shake
+Quasar date utils include tree shaking
 :::
 You will notice all examples import `date` Object from Quasar.
 However, if you need only one method from it, then you can use ES6 destructuring to help Tree Shaking embed only that method and not all of `date`.